DJDNS/go-deje/README.md

 Finally, it allows conceptually atomic (indivisible) changes to be atomic in the implementation.
 If you are expressing one *conceptual* change in the form of a bunch of low-level events, and someone builds off your halfway-broadcast event chain, and *their* chain becomes the official one... well, you just orphaned half of something that was intended to be transactional.
 That's one of the worst kinds of surprises, short of [sugar-free gummy bears][bears].

-#### Quorum

-Represents a full approval of an event, which acts as a bridge into the external timestamping service.

 #### Timestamp

 A single timestamp in the external timestamping service.
-Imposes a mostly-reasonable, somewhat-arbitrary order on when quorums happened, and this order allows us to pick a single official chain of events.
+Imposes a mostly-reasonable, somewhat-arbitrary order on when events happened, and this order allows us to pick a single official chain of events.

-Timestamps are ordered first by their blockheight (timestamps in earlier blocks always happen before timestamps in later blocks), and then by a string sort of their hashes (as a tiebreaker for multiple timestamps in a single block).
+Timestamps are ordered first by their blockheight (timestamps in earlier blocks always happen before timestamps in later blocks), then by vote count, and then by a string sort of their hashes (as a tiebreaker for multiple timestamps in a single block).

 This allows for odd orders of confirmation sometimes - a child event may be confirmed earlier than its parent, for example - but this is harmless, those events will only be applied once.